meerkat-citronella/meerkat-citronella.github.io/Content.md

 - `permissions`: Listing permissions in this array gives you access to certain API operations such as `chrome.storage` and `chrome.bookmarks`.
 For our extension, we will only need access to `chrome.storage`, so we will use `storage`.
 Note: When you publish to the Chrome store, **you cannot request more permissions than your extension actually uses.** If you do, your application will be rejected by Chrome store reviewers.

-Our popup script will communicate to the content script (and vice versa) by using the `chrome.storage` api as an intermediary data store.
+Our popup script will communicate to the content script (and vice versa) by using the `chrome.storage` API as an intermediary data store.
 ![Communication between scripts](communication.png)

 ### Content Script